 There are 2 types of standard effects which work well to creating a similar sound.
 Vibrato (modulating pitch) & of course Tremolo (modulating volume).

 In Xfer Records Serum you can create a vibrato effect by mapping an LFO to the fine pitch of an oscillator to create a vibrato effect.
 In Native Instruments Massive, you’ll find the dedicated vibrato section in the OSC tab.
 (Most VSTs should have a vibrato part of the plugin somewhere, it’s just a matter of finding it).
 For tuning in the right setting for the vibrato, well, you’ll be able to hear what you think works and what is a bit overkill.

 And as for the Tremolo effect, for example in Ableton, use the Auto Pan with a fast rate (5.3hz and above), the phase set to 0 and the amount at around 20-40% In FL Studio, try using Gross Beat with the built in Tremolo presets.

 Picture to the Left: 1, Normal Sine Wave.
 2, Vibrato Sine Wave.
 3, Tremolo Sine Wave

 4. Leads & Organs

 Many old scary movies rely heavily upon Organs and Glockenspiels to play the spooky themes.
-Just like the one we all know and love. (to the right ) However, if you don’t have an organ lying around or a VST Organ, you can create a pretty compelling Organ sound by using stacked saw waves (different octaves), a little detune, a little unison, touch of chorus, heaps of reverb and a Tremolo effect described above.
-Or if you have a rotator plugin, use that instead of the Tremolo!
+Just like the one we all know and love. (to the right ) However, if you don’t have an organ lying around or a VST Organ, you can create a pretty compelling Organ sound by using stacked sine waves (different octaves), a little detune, a little distortion, a touch of chorus, heaps of reverb and a Tremolo effect described above.
+Or if you have a Phase Rotation plugin, use that instead of the Tremolo!
 Alternately for Pluck sounds, a sharp transient and a clean sine wave body will do the trick.
-Oh, and layer that with a heap of reverb!

 5. Arpeggiation & Repetition